-An antiseptic wash may be prescribed for patients with repeated skin infections, to help reduce the skin colonization by the bacteria, Staphylococcus aureus.
+Consider an antiseptic wash to help reduce the skin colonization by the bacteria, Staphylococcus aureus.
 Family members may also require concurrent treatment with the antiseptic wash to reduce the chance of re-colonisation in the child.

 Avoid woolen/nylon fabrics, wear cotton fabrics instead

 Reduce the level of house dust mites.
 Wash bedsheets, pillow cases, and curtains in hot water (60 deg C) every 2 weeks.
 Avoid stuffed toys, thick curtains and carpets in the home.